-Even if you have an automated WordPress backup plugin set up, you still need to make sure that you create a new backup and store it safely in a remote location, such as your computer or cloud storage like Google Drive.
+Even if you have an automated WordPress backup plugin set up like Duplicator, you still need to create a new backup and store it safely in a remote location, such as your computer or cloud storage like Google Drive.

 A complete WordPress backup includes everything: